 DMing an individual

-We don't mandate work on evenings or weekends.
-Those are your personal times, so you can choose to do whatever you want.
-If you feel like you have to consistently work during those times just to keep up with goals or demands, please raise this with your manager so we can think about reducing work or hiring help.
+We don't expect work in the evenings or on weekends in addition to your standard day, except for edge cases like incidents or launches.
+Some team members may work off hours to gain synchronous time with the team or based on pre-discussed requirements with their team.
+If you feel like you have to consistently work extra just to keep up with goals or demands, please raise this with your manager so we can consider reducing work or hiring help.

 There are many good reasons to book a meeting.
 Here are some helpful guidelines for doing that well: